Sinkang Manuscripts

-The Sinkang Manuscripts (新港文書 (Xīngǎng wénshū, Hsin-kang wen-shu, Sin-káng bûn-su); also spelled Sinkang or Sinkan) are a series of leases, mortgages, and other commerce contracts written in the Sinckan, Taivoan, and Makatao languages.
+The Sinkang Manuscripts (新港文書 (Xīngǎng wénshū, Hsin-kang wen-shu, Sin-káng bûn-su); also spelled Sinkang or Sinkan) are a series of leases, mortgages, and other commerce contracts written in the Sinckan (Siraya), Taivoan, and Makatao languages.
 Among Han Chinese, they are commonly referred to as the "barbarian contracts" (番仔契 (Fānzǐqì, hoan-á-khè)).
 Some are written only in a Latin-based script, considered the first script to be developed in Taiwan itself, while others were bilingual with adjacent Han writing.
-Currently there are approximately 140 extant documents written in Sinckan; they are important in the study of Siraya and Taivoan culture, and Taiwanese history in general although there are only a few scholars who can understand them.
+Currently there are approximately 140 extant documents written in Sinckan; they are important in the study of Siraya and Taivoan culture, and Taiwanese history in general, although there are only a few scholars who can understand them.

 History and background

 Gospel of St. Matthew in Dutch, Sinckan, Taivoan, and English.
 Original Dutch and Sinckan above is from 1661 by Daniel Gravius; English in small type was added in 1888 by Scottish missionary William Campbell.

 The Sinckan language was spoken by the Siraya people that lived in what is now Tainan.
 During the time when Taiwan was under the administration of the Dutch East India Company (Dutch Formosa 1624–1662), Dutch missionaries learned Sinckan to facilitate both missionary work and government affairs.
 They also created a Latin-based script and compiled a dictionary of the language, teaching the natives how to write their own language.

 In 1625, Maarten Sonck, the Dutch governor of Taiwan, requested that the Netherlands send two to three missionaries to Taiwan for the purpose of converting the natives.
 However, the first group to arrive were visiting missionaries who did not have the authority to perform baptism rites.
 It was not until June 1627 that the first real minister, Rev. Georgius Candidius, arrived, upon which missionary work in Taiwan began in earnest.
 The first area to be targeted, the Sinckan settlement (modern-day Sinshih), had many converts by 1630.

 In 1636, the Dutch started a school for the Sinckan that not only featured religious instruction, but also provided schooling in Western literature.
 Because the Dutch advocated that missionary work be conducted in the native language, the school was taught in the Sinckan language.
 The missionary Robertus Junius recorded in his 1643 education report that the Sinckan school had enrolled 80 students, of which 24 were learning to write and 8 to 10 had solid penmanship, while in neighboring Baccaluan (modern-day Anding) school there were 90 students, of which 8 knew how to write.